alinahid477/tapwizard/README.md

 This docker will server interface for
 - Tanzu CLI installed (Usage: `tanzu --help` in the bash prompt)
-- kapp cli (Usage: `kapp --help` in the bash prompt)
+- all carvel tools (Usage: `kapp --help, imppkg --help, ytt --help` etc in the bash prompt)
 - Merlin CLI for Tap or TCE App Toolkit (Usage: `merlin --help` in the bash prompt)

 ## Pre-Requisites
 - docker ce or ee installed locally
 - kubeconfig file of a k8 cluster (aks, eks, tkg, tce managed, tce unmanaged).
+    - **if there's already a k8s cluster** get the kubeconfig file for the cluser and place it in the `.kube` directory with filename `config`
+        - this wizard will detect the available contexts and prompt for selecting the the right one.
+        - ***If the kubernetes control plane is private and requires accessing through bastion host*** please replace the control plane url/ip of `clusters.cluster.server` field with `kubernetes`. eg> `server: https://kubernetes:6443` in `kubeconfig` file placed in `.kube` directory of this dir.
+You may also be required to replace the value of `users.user.exec.env.name=CLUSTER_ENDPOINT` from private url/ip to `kubernetes`, eg> `value: https://kubernetes:6443`
     - **If k8s cluster is not pre-existing** you can create a new k8s cluster using this wizard
         - **This wizard can create aks k8s cluster** if there's no kubeconfig detected the wizard will prompt for creating a new cluster.
 Choose `aks` and the wizard will create an aks cluster. (post cluster create it will add the kubeconfig file in `.kube` directory). *creating aks cluster requires a service principle.
 If you do not have a service principal follow the wizard prompt to create a new one.*
         - You may also choose to **create a TCE cluster** using `tanzu cli` which will also place config file in the .kube dir.
         - when you provide `AWS_ACCESS_KEY_ID` **the wizard will install `aws cli`**.
 You can create a **eks cluster** using the `aws cli`.
-    - **if there's already a k8s cluster** get the kubeconfig file for the cluser and place it in the `.kube` directory with filename `config`
-        - this wizard will detect the available contexts and prompt for selecting the the right one.
-        - ***If the kubernetes control plane is private and requires accessing through bastion host*** please replace the control plane url/ip of `clusters.cluster.server` field with `kubernetes`. eg> `server: https://kubernetes:6443` in `kubeconfig` file placed in `.kube` directory of this dir.
-You may also be required to replace the value of `users.user.exec.env.name=CLUSTER_ENDPOINT` from private url/ip to `kubernetes`, eg> `value: https://kubernetes:6443`
 - Container registry details (see below env variable)
 - .env file (see below)